nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 ### Saving data

 1. Dealing with missing/corrupted data files
+   1. Prerequisite: The current data file `aims.json` exists in the `./data` folder.
-   1. Prerequisite: Delete the `aims.json` file in `./data` folder and launch AIMS again.<br>
+   2. Test case: Delete the `aims.json` file in the `./data` folder and launch AIMS again.<br>
-      Expected: AIMS loads a default list of persons and the data file is created again.
+      Expected: AIMS loads a default list of persons upon launch and a new data file `aims.json` will be created and saved in the `./data` folder after exiting AIMS.

 [Return to Top](#table-of-contents)